.webp)

 Interviews revealed 3 insights in beginners’ exercise journeys

 To understand why it is hard for beginners to stick to exercise and to understand their needs and frustrations.
-I interviewed four people.
-All of them are beginners and trying to have a fitness routine.
-My questions were mostly about why they started a workout, their goals, fitness routine, feelings after working out, etc. Through a synthesis, I extracted beginners' 3 main pain points on their journey.
+I interviewed 20 people along side with another designer.
+All participants were beginners and trying to have a fitness routine.
+Our questions were mostly about why they started a workout, their goals, fitness routine, feelings after working out, etc. Through a synthesis, we extracted beginners' three pain points on their journey.

 Target Users Analysis